Aravkataria/Arch-Ai-Tex/README.md

 It combines **GAN-based architecture**, and **Random Forest regression** for estimating room area distributions.
 The final output is a high-resolution, architecturally coherent layout image.

-The system can be extended for **conditional generation** (e.g., based on number of rooms or total area), serving as an **AI design assistant** for architects and planners.
+The system can be extended for **conditional generation** (e.g., based on number of rooms or length and breath), serving as an **AI design assistant** for architects and planners.

 The goal is to help architects, designers, normal people or hobbyists quickly prototype layout ideas.